 Do you know what you like?
 Neoclassical microeconomic choice theory is grounded in the assumption that people choose according to a stable ranking that represents their true preferences.
 However, as discussed in Plott (1996), it is possible that people don't know their tastes until they discover them through consumption experience.
-When preferences are as-yet-undiscovered, people may make choices that are suboptimal.
-If this is the case, then some results derived from foundational neoclassical assumptions come into question.
-In this paper, we model preference discovery to explore implications for choice patterns and welfare, and we find evidence supportive of our theoretical predictions in the results of an online experiment.
+When preferences are not fully discovered, people may make choices that don't maximize utility.
+If this is the case, some standard results of neoclassical microeconomic theory come into question.
+In this paper, we start from an assumption that preferences must be learned from experience, and, using a model of preference discovery and an experiment simulating preference learning, we explore implications for choice patterns and welfare, focusing on the extensive margin: what is and is not learned.

 Consider an encounter with a new food.
-For example, one of this paper's authors had not eaten celeriac until recently.
+For example, one of this paper's authors had not eaten celeriac until a few years ago.
 She a priori believed it untasty.
 When she tried it, she discovered that she likes it.
-Through experience, she gained a more accurate assessment of her preferences, and now enjoys more efficient levels of celeriac consumption.
-However, because of her initial misperception, she might have missed out on a lifetime of celeriac appreciation had she not been induced to try it-indeed, she is likely missing out on other delicious vegetables due to mistaken beliefs and a lack of experience.
+Experience yielded a more accurate assessment of her preferences, and she now enjoys a more efficient level of celeriac consumption.
+Still, because of her initial misperception, she might have missed out on a lifetime of celeriac appreciation had she not been induced to try it-indeed, she is likely missing out on other delicious vegetables due to mistaken beliefs and a lack of experience.
+Our model and experiment show that the need to learn preferences through experience can generally cause persistent welfare loss.